pragmatias/poc_airflow_dbt_duckdb/README.md

 - To create the docker container : `./postgresql_init.sh`
 - To start the docker container : `./postgresql_start.sh`
 - To stop the docker container : `./postgresql_stop.sh`
-- To clean all elements created with the docker container : `./postgresql_clean.sh`
+- To clean all elements created by the docker container : `./postgresql_clean.sh`

 ## Airflow